SocialCentivPublic/haproxy/README.md

 - `node['haproxy']['app_server_role']` - used by the `app_lb` recipe to search for a specific role of member systems.
 Default `webserver`.
 - `node['haproxy']['balance_algorithm']` - sets the load balancing algorithm; defaults to roundrobin.
 - `node['haproxy']['enable_ssl']` - whether or not to create listeners for ssl, default false.
 Enables SSL for both frontends and backends.
 - `node['haproxy']['ssl_termination']` - whether or not to have the haproxy node be a SSL terminator.
-If this is activated the backends do not need to be on an https connection.
+If this is activated the backends do not need to be on an https connection. <b> Only works with haproxy 1.5.4 or later.</b>
 - `node['haproxy']['ssl_termination_pem_file']` - The location of the pem file to use to terminate SSL. <b> Must be provided if using SSL termination. </b>
 - `node['haproxy']['ssl_incoming_address']` - sets the address to bind the haproxy on for SSL, 0.0.0.0 (all addresses) by default
 - `node['haproxy']['ssl_member_port']` - the port that member systems will be listening on for ssl, default 8443